NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Abstract

 \section{Abstract}

-AI accelerators, customized to AI workloads, provide cost-effective and high-performance solutions for training and inference.
-Trainium, an AI accelerator recently developed by Amazon Web Services (AWS), provides an attractive option for LLM training and inference through its heterogeneous architecture.
+Emerging AI accelerators have started to gain attention and offer new opportunities for efficient inference of large language models (LLMs).
+Trainium, an AI accelerator recently developed by Amazon Web Services (AWS), provides an attractive option for LLM inference through its heterogeneous architecture.
 However, leveraging Trainium architecture for high performance can be challenging because of its systolic array architecture and special requirement on data layout.
-In this paper, we design high-performance matrix multiplication (matmul), a critical compute kernel, for LLM inference on Trainium.
+In this paper, we propose \name, an efficient LLM inference method based on Singular Value Decomposition (SVD) compression and tiling on AWS Trainium.
 We introduce a series of techniques customized to Trainium based on kernel fusion and novel caching strategies to reduce data movement across the software-managed memory hierarchy, maximize SRAM bandwidth, and avoid expensive matrix transpose.
-Evaluating with nine datasets and four recent LLMs, we show that our system largely outperforms the state-of-the-art matmul implemented by AWS on Trainium: at the level of matmul kernel, it achieves an average 1.35$\times$ speedup (up to 2.22$\times$), which translates to an average 1.66$\times$ speedup (up to 2.49$\times$) for end-to-end LLM inference.
-Our code is released at~\href{https://github.com/dinghongsong/NeuronMM}{https://github.com/dinghongsong/NeuronMM}
+The proposed method is specifically optimized for multi-layer perceptron (MLP) layers in LLMs, which serve as a critical computational kernel for inference on Trainium.
+Evaluating on nine datasets and six recent LLMs, we show that \name significantly outperforms the state-of-the-art Neuron Kernel Interface (NKI)-based matrix multiplication (matmul) kernel implemented by AWS on Trainium: at the kernel level, it achieves an average 1.35$\times$ speedup, which translates to an average 1.21$\times$ speedup for end-to-end LLM inference, under a compression ratio of 0.05.